 Way, way back when we really didn’t know how to cook, Brad took an 8-week Indian cooking course.
 It was probably the best thing that ever happened to our kitchen.
-And these gluten-free vegetable pakoras are one of our favourite recipes.
+And vegetable pakoras are one of our favorite recipes.

-- Traditional pakoras are gluten-free, made with protein-packed chickpea flour.
+- Traditional pakoras are gluten-free and made with protein-packed chickpea flour.

 - Pakoras are delicious as part of an Indian meal, or as a lunch or snack.

 - Make a large batch.
 They will last in the fridge for 2-3 days.